NotAShelf/nvf/docs/manual/configuring/languages.md

 # Language Support {#ch-languages}

-Language specific support means there is a combination of language specific plugins, `treesitter` support, `nvim-lspconfig` language servers, and `null-ls` integration.
+Language specific support means there is a combination of language specific plugins, `treesitter` support, `nvim-lspconfig` language servers, `conform-nvim` formatters, and `nvim-lint` linter integration.
 This gets you capabilities ranging from autocompletion to formatting to diagnostics.
 The following languages have sections under the `vim.languages` attribute.

 - Rust: [vim.languages.rust.enable](#opt-vim.languages.rust.enable)
 - Nix: [vim.languages.nix.enable](#opt-vim.languages.nix.enable)